SHIELDING YOU

 Taylor was charged with assault and attempted murder but a judge later dismissed the charges, according to CBS News.
 Walker claimed he acted in self-defense, and he tried to defend Taylor when police entered the apartment.

-Hire Michael Panella, a Defense Lawyer You Can Trust
+Hire Michael Panella, A Defense Lawyer You Can Trust

 Being arrested for the battery of a law enforcement officer doesn’t mean you’ll be convicted or serve time in prison.
 The prosecution has the burden of proving your self-defense claim isn’t valid, and you committed the crime.
 If you find yourself facing such charges, it’s crucial to seek legal representation from an experienced Battery Defense Attorney to ensure your rights are protected and to build a strong defense.

 The earlier the Panella Law Firm gets involved, the faster we can start investigating your arrest.
 Our defense strategy may result in charges being dismissed or a plea bargain agreement that keeps you out of jail.
-Call the Panella Law Firm at 407-233-1822 or fill out our contact form to schedule your free consultation.
+Call the Panella Law Firm at 407-602-6559 or fill out our contact form to schedule your free consultation.

 Attorney Mike Panella